explorable-viz/esop2025/author-response/response.md

     environment, program and value selections
 - Evaluate overhead compared to core language without building DDG or trace
 - Provide an anonymised web-based artefact to allow reviewers to play with the implementation
-- Additional discussion in closing sections (Reviewer A)
+- Additional discussion in closing sections
-  - Benefits of developing approach for general-purpose language vs. visualisation DSL like Vega
+  - Benefits of developing approach for general-purpose language vs. visualisation DSL like Vega (Reviewer A)
-  - Relationship to developments in data provenance for aggregates or recursive queries, and potential for using conjugate operators identified here in other settings with negation (e.g. databases)
+  - Relationship to developments in data provenance for aggregates or recursive queries, and potential for using conjugate operators identified here in other settings with negation (e.g. databases) (Reviewer A)
+  - Mention idea of distinguishing information about choices/control flow from "content" and related to intensional explanations (Reviewer B)